 The two stars are finely supported by George Brent (The Spiral Staircase) as Clem (Brent was last-minute replacement for Humphrey Bogart, who got fired after a few days), Donald Crisp (How Green Was My Valley) as Dr. Lanskell, Jane Bryan (Marked Woman) as Tina, Jerome Cowan (June Bride) as Joe Ralston, James Stephenson (The Letter) as Jim Ralston, and Louise Fazenda (producer Hal B. Wallis’s wife) as Dora.

-Tony Gaudio’s (The Adventures of Robin Hood and The Letter) multifaceted camera work, Max Steiner’s (Gone with the Wind and Casablanca) sweeping music score, Robert Haas’s grand sets and costume designer Orry-Kelly’s (An American in Paris and Some Like it Hot) impressive gowns, all contribute greatly to the film’s strong historical and cultural feel.
+Tony Gaudio’s (The Adventures of Robin Hood and The Letter) stylish camera work, Max Steiner’s (Gone with the Wind and Now,Voyager) sweeping music score, Robert Haas’s (Life with Father and Johnny Belinda) grand sets and costume designer Orry-Kelly’s (An American in Paris and Some Like it Hot) impressive gowns, all contribute greatly to the film’s strong historical and cultural feel.

 Conclusions & Final Thoughts:

 Although The Old Maid is not as well-regarded as many films from 1939, Hollywood’s best year, this three-handkerchief drama is every bit as good as classics like Stagecoach, Gunga Din, Dark Victory, Love Affair, etc. B&W, 98 minutes, Not Rated.